Greece Moments Greece Moments

 #1 How to get to the Seven Springs of Rhodes

 You can get to the Epta Piges either by rental car or bus.
-The Seven Springs are located quite centrally about 25 km south of Rhodes Town and 5 km outside the resort of Kolymbia.
-From the capital or from Lindos you can reach the popular destination in less than 30 minutes.
-Only those coming from the south should plan an hour’s journey.
+The Seven Springs are located about 25 km south of Rhodes Town and 5 km outside the resort of Kolymbia.
+From the capital or from Lindos you can reach this popular destination in under 30 minutes.
+Only those coming from the south should plan for an hour’s journey.

 Distances to the Seven Springs Rhodes: